mirai2k/candidate-analyzer/README.md

 ### 2. Environment Variables

-Create a .env file in the root directory and configure the following **.env.example** file
+Create a .env file in the root directory and configure it like **.env.example** file

 ---